dj-nitehawk/MiniDevTo/Article Src/article.md

 }
 ```

-start debugging again and execute the same request again in swagger. which should display the response from the server as follows:
+start debugging again and execute the same request in swagger. which should display the response from the server as follows:

 <img loading="lazy" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/el5fgxodte3nexdi4py0.png">

+there are [multiple ways to send responses](https://fast-endpoints.com/wiki/Misc-Conveniences.html#send-methods) back to the client from a handler. here we're sending a new instance of a response dto populated with a custom message.

+### Input Validation